Shikaga/PitchBlackAnalysis/index.md

 Introduction
 ============

-To a casual observer, *Pitch Black (2000)* seems to be the epitome of generic filmmaking.
+To a casual observer, *Pitch Black (2000)* may seem to be the epitome of generic filmmaking.
 A science-fiction horror flick starring Vin Diesel, it has all the elements one expects: A tough guy, a villain, lethal monsters and, of course, a disparate group of survivors waiting to be killed for the viewing pleasure of the audience.

 Not that there is anything necessarily wrong with that.
 Not every film can reinvent the genre from the ground up.
 But the very least one can expect is for a film to bring something new to the table.